Hayao0819/hayao-tools/libretranslate-sh/README.md

 ## Usage

+All functions perform an environment check before execution.

+If a required command or environment variable is not set, an error message and exit code `2` will be returned.

 ### libre_translate_detect <Text>

 Detect the language of a single text.

-If error, returns an error message with an exit code of 1.
+If error, returns an error message with an exit code `1`.

 ### libre_translate_languages